Dates are the fruit of the date palm tree, which is grown in many tropical regions of the world. Dates have become quite popular in recent years.

 You can tell whether or not dates are dried based on their appearance.
 A wrinkled skin indicates they are dried, whereas a smooth skin indicates freshness.

-Depending on the variety, dates are fairly small in size and range in color from bright red to bright yellow.
+Depending on the variety, fresh dates are fairly small in size and range in color from bright red to bright yellow.
 Medjool and Deglet Noor dates are the most commonly consumed varieties.

 Dates are chewy with a sweet flavor.
 They are also high in some important nutrients and have a variety of advantages and uses.

 This article will discuss 8 health benefits of eating dates and how to incorporate them into your diet.

 Most of the calories in dates come from carbs.
 The rest are from a very small amount of protein.
 Despite their calories, dates contain some important vitamins and minerals in addition to a significant amount of fiber.

 A 3.5-ounce (100-gram) serving provides the following nutrients (1):

 - Carbs: 75 grams

 - Iron: 5% of the RDI